Women's sports: Ancient civilizations

-Before each ancient Olympic Games a separate women's athletic event was held at the stadium in Olympia, called the Heraean Games and was dedicated to the goddess Hera.
+Before each ancient Olympic Games a separate women's athletic event was held at the stadium in Olympia, called the Heraean Games and dedicated to the goddess Hera.
 In ancient Greek mythology there was the belief that Heraea was founded by Hippodameia, the wife of the king who founded the Olympics.
 According to E. Norman Gardiner:

 At the festival there were races for maidens of various ages.
 Their course was 500 feet, or one-sixth less than the men's stadium.
 The maidens ran with their hair down their backs, a short tunic reaching just below the knee, and their right shoulder bare to the breast.
 The victors received crowns of olive and a share of the heifer sacrificed to Hera.
 They had, too, the right of setting up their statues in the Heraeum.

 Although married women were excluded from the Olympics even as spectators, Cynisca won an Olympic game as owner of a chariot (champions of chariot races were owners not riders), as did Euryleonis, Belistiche, Zeuxo, Encrateia and Hermione, Timarete, Theodota and Kassia.

 After the classical period, there was some participation by women in men's athletic festivals.
 Women in Sparta began to practice the same athletic exercises that men did, exhibiting the qualities of Spartan soldiers.
 Plato even supported women in sports by advocating running and sword-fighting for women.

-Notably, cultural representations of a pronounced female physicality were not limited to sport in Ancient Greece and can also be found in representations of a group of warrioresses known as the Amazons.
+Notably, cultural representations of a pronounced female physicality were not limited to sport in Ancient Greece and can also be found in representations of a group of female warriors known as the Amazons.

-In Book Six of the Odyssey, Nausicaa and her handmaidens engage in light sport as they're waiting for the clothes they've washed to dry ...
+In Book Six of the Odyssey, Nausicaa and her handmaidens engage in light sport as they're waiting for the clothes they've washed to dry: